Nylilsa/nylilsa.github.io/pages/home.md

 ### Bugs/Glitch

-This website's primary purpose was to be a [hl2]repository for all documented glitches[/hl2] I have been able to find and properly document of Touhou Project.
+This website's primary purpose is to be a [hl2]repository for all documented glitches[/hl2] I have been able to find and properly document of Touhou Project.
 This part is still Work In Progress: if you want to know more about a game's glitches it is best to [jumpto=#/me/contact]contact me personally[/jumpto].

 ### Guides

 Sometimes I or other people will write [hl2]guides[/hl2].
 Those guides are posted on this website.
-If you wish for a Touhou-related guide of yours to be posted on this website, please [jumpto=#/me/contact]contact me[/jumpto] and we can talk about it.
+If you wish for a Touhou-related guide of yours to be posted on this website, please [jumpto=#/me/contact]contact me[/jumpto] and we can talk about it !

 ## Contributors
 [hr_minor]